spark-datafusion-comet-benchmark

 Network Bandwidth

-Network utilization patterns were comparable between Native Spark and Comet, with both showing similar bandwidth consumption for transmit and receive operations.
+Network bandwidth was comparable between Native Spark and Comet, with both showing similar transmit and receive throughput.

 Storage I/O